 It is a fast snack to make while they are around.
-I remember visiting my grandma, when I was a child, who would disappear in the kitchen and show up back in the living room carrying always a platter of either doughnuts or crepes that she would make in no time.
+I remember visiting my grandma, when I was a child.
+She would disappear in the kitchen and come back later in the living room carrying always a platter of either doughnuts or crepes that she would make in no time.
 I do not remember anything better than these treats at her house and how happy she was to make them for us.

 Packed with nutritious bananas, these easy, fluffy doughnuts are just what you need in the morning, or as a snack during the day without the guilt.
 Enjoy and let’s make some real doughnuts!
 Oh, yes!

 Or maybe you want to join The Bossy Kitchen community group where you can share your creations made from this blog or from other sources.
 Everyone is welcome to join!